napalm-automation/napalm/docs/development/triage.rst

     but the users are equally welcome to read this document and understand our process, and eventually suggest improvements.

-We triage Issues and Pull Requests (PR) using GitHub and ZenHub features:
+We triage Issues and Pull Requests (PR) using GitHub features only:

 - :ref:`triage-labels`
 - :ref:`triage-milestone`
-- :ref:`triage-pipeline`
+- :ref:`triage-projects`

 .. _triage-labels: